 It takes compromise.

-It also takes reason and sometimes what would seem like a little bit of luck but attorneys know that a lot of times through hard work, preparation and consistent contact with their clients prior to the mediation helps prepare them to better informed and more able to make a decision at the mediation.
+It also takes reason and sometimes what would seem like a little bit of luck, but attorneys know that a lot of times, hard work, preparation, and consistent contact with their clients prior to the mediation helps prepare them to be better informed and more able to make a decision at the mediation.